Grand Duchess Anastasia Nikolaevna of Russia: Appearance and personality

 Anastasia's daring occasionally exceeded the limits of acceptable behavior.
 "She undoubtedly held the record for punishable deeds in her family, for in naughtiness she was a true genius", said Gleb Botkin, son of the court physician Yevgeny Botkin, who later died with the family at Yekaterinburg.
 Anastasia sometimes tripped the servants and played pranks on her tutors.
 As a child, she would climb trees and refuse to come down.
 Once, during a snowball fight at the family's Polish estate, Anastasia rolled a rock into a snowball and threw it at her older sister Tatiana, knocking her to the ground.
+When she was a child, her father had to save her from drowning while they were at Livadia in the Crimea.
 A distant cousin, Princess Nina Georgievna, recalled that "Anastasia was nasty to the point of being evil", and would cheat, kick and scratch her playmates during games; she was affronted because the younger Nina was taller than she was.
 She was less concerned about her appearance than her sisters.
 Hallie Erminie Rives, a best-selling American author and wife of an American diplomat, described how 10-year-old Anastasia ate chocolates without bothering to remove her long, white opera gloves at the St. Petersburg opera house.

 Despite her energy, Anastasia's physical health was sometimes poor.
 The Grand Duchess suffered from painful bunions, which affected both of her big toes.
 Anastasia had a weak muscle in her back and was prescribed a massage twice per week.
 She hid under the bed or in a cupboard to put off receiving the massage.
 Anastasia's older sister, Maria, reportedly hemorrhaged in December 1914 during an operation to remove her tonsils, according to her paternal aunt Grand Duchess Olga Alexandrovna of Russia, who was interviewed later in her life.
 The doctor performing the operation was so unnerved that he had to be ordered to continue by Maria's mother.
 Olga Alexandrovna said she believed all four of her nieces bled more than was normal and believed they were carriers of the hemophilia gene, like their mother.